lawrennd/old_talks/_ai/will-ai-make-the-workplace-wherever-it-is-more-equal.md

 reveal: False
 ---

-What follows is a transcript of my talk, which was unscripted so apologies for inaccuracies and colloquialisms.
+What follows is a transcript of the section where I spoke.
+I refer to other Helen's talk quite a lot in mine.
+My talk was unscripted so apologies for inaccuracies and colloquialisms.

 Thank you Henry, and thanks to everyone that's spoken so far, I've